ttasterisco/ttasterisco.github.com/_posts/2013-10-04-a-hackers-guide-to-the-bay-area.md

 With all the constraints of finding a place and the not-so-cheap prices, it is easy to understand why so many people are homeless or now deciding to live in trailers.

 A "hacker" alternative is what is commonly known as a "[Hacker Hostel](http://www.nytimes.com/2012/07/06/technology/at-hacker-hostels-living-on-the-cheap-and-dreaming-of-digital-glory.html?pagewanted=all)".
 It's a relatively "new" phenomenom (~2007), but one that has grown in popularity around the Bay Area.
 The mood/spirit/environment depends on each house and also on the time of the year, since visitors are usually on a short-medium stay.
-You'll be able to find bunk beds listed at Airbnb for around $50+.
+You'll be able to find bunk beds listed on Airbnb for around $50+.

 ### Work
 If you're moving to the Valley to work at the big tech companies, here's a (not-so-good) map with some of their HQs (keep in mind that some companies, e.g., Google, might have multiple buildings scattered around the Bay Area, sometimes with offices in San Francisco and in the Valley, e.g., Yahoo):